 The U.S. Virgin Islands

-For watersport enthusiasts, the U.S. Virgin Islands offer sailing, paddleboarding, and even submarine tours.
-St. Croix is mainly known for its Buck Island Reef National Monument, offering one of the best snorkeling experiences in the Caribbean.
+The U.S. Virgin Islands offer sailing, paddleboarding, and even submarine tours for watersport enthusiasts.
+St. Croix is mainly known for its Buck Island Reef National Monument, which offers one of the best snorkeling experiences in the Caribbean.
 The islands are also rich in history, with forts and old sugar mills that paint a picture of the colonial past.
 For a unique shopping experience, check out local artisans’ handcrafted items made from coral and seashells.

 Guam